 But not all IT companies are created equal.
 Factors such as size, growth potential, and profitability all affect the price potential buyers are willing to pay.

 In this article, we delve into the valuations in IT Services M&A transactions and provide a roadmap that shows buyers and sellers what multiples to expect in this industry.
-We also examine the valuation of public IT Services companies, including what has driven their impressive boom and bust cycle over the past eight years.
+We also examine the valuation of public IT Services companies, including what has driven their impressive boom and bust cycle over the past nine years.

 Table of Contents